ProfessorKazarinoff/MATLAB-Arduino-ESP8266-IoT/doc/upload_esp8266_firmware.md

 4. Get the .bin files

 You need to locate and aquire the proper .bin files in order to write them to the ESP8266.
 Getting the .bin files is a little complicated.
 First try: [https://github.com/espressif/ESP8266_AT/tree/master/bin](https://github.com/espressif/ESP8266_AT/tree/master/bin).
 You will see 3 .bin files in the main repo and a fourth .bin file in the newest folder.
-Copy down the flash addresses (ex: 00x00000).
+Copy down the flash addresses (ex: 0x00000) in the README file.
 If that doesn't work, follow the README in this repo ([ESP8266_RTOS_SDK](https://github.com/espressif/ESP8266_RTOS_SDK)), created by espressif, the company that makes the ESP8266.
 At the end of it you should end up with a couple .bin files.

 5. Put the ESP8266 in bootloader mode